tazama-lf/docs/Community/Tazama-Contribution-Guide.md

 type: short description
 ```

-The commit message could also, optionally, include a scope:
+The commit message should also include a scope:

 ```
 type(scope): short description